ethpandaops/ethereum-package/README.md

 3. Network Syncing: The disk speed provided by cloud providers may not be sufficient to sync with networks that have high demands, such as the mainnet.
 This could lead to syncing issues and delays.

-To mitigate these issues, you can use the `el_client_volume_size`(coming soon) and `cl_client_volume_size`(coming soon) flags to override the default settings locally.
+To mitigate these issues, you can use the `el_client_volume_size` and `cl_client_volume_size` flags to override the default settings locally.
 This allows you to allocate more storage to the EL and CL clients, which can help accommodate faster state growth and improve syncing performance.
 However, keep in mind that increasing the volume size may also increase your cloud provider costs.
 Always monitor your usage and adjust as necessary to balance performance and cost.

 For optimal performance, we recommend using a cloud provider that allows you to provision Kubernetes clusters with fast persistent storage or self hosting your own Kubernetes cluster with fast persistent storage.